Strategic Events & Campaign Development

 Creative Solutions

-Integrated parent branding of Donkeysaddle Projects to inform the sub-brands of the PGDP program and the film, Severed, to create new brand guidelines incorporating meaningful imagery, expanded color palette, and familiar typography:
+Integrated parent branding of Donkeysaddle Projects to inform the sub-brands of the GCN program and the film, Severed, to create new brand guidelines incorporating meaningful imagery, expanded color palette, and familiar typography:

 Olive branch image I photographed in Palestine echoes the mission of justice and peacemaking

-Icons illustrate tangible care and mutual aid the PGDP project provides
+Icons illustrate tangible support and stipends the GCN project provides

 Recurring sharp wedge is a visual symbol of the disability and displacement themes of Severed.
 In red, they evoke a sense of threat and urgency.